 Let's start by creating a root routing configuration for Channels.
-A Channels routing configuration is similar to a Django URLconf in that it tells Channels what code to run when an HTTP request is received by the Channels server.
+A Channels routing configuration is an ASGI application that is similar to a Django URLconf, in that it tells Channels what code to run when an HTTP request is received by the Channels server.